 Notice that Peter does not say, ‘You…should be filled…with joy’, but ‘You…are filled..with joy.’
 The experience of joy will vary from one Christian to another: some are by temperament disposed to gloominess, and others lack the assurance that would make them more joyful.
 But it is a general fact that to love Christ and believe in him makes people rejoice.

-Trying to find out the time and the circumstances – They knew, then, about the sufferings and subsequent glories of Christ.
-What they didn’t know were the precise time and specific circumstances of his coming.
+They probed into what person or time the Spirit of Christ within them was indicating – They knew, then, about the sufferings and subsequent glories of Christ.
+What they didn’t know were the precise circumstances of his coming.

-Peter’s teaching here is exactly consistent with that of his Master; cf. Lk 24:26-27.
+Peter’s teaching here is exactly consistent with that of his Master, Lk 24:26-27.

 It was revealed to them…when they spoke – Cf. Mt 13:17.